-Based on this review, the impact of savings will depend on the values implementers are using behind the savings that are not in the tracking data.
-These include the existing efficiency, equipment loads, etc. The worst-case scenario would
+Based on this review, the impact of savings could not fully be quantified and will depend on the values implementers are using behind the savings that are not in the tracking data.
+Examples of these values include the existing efficiency, equipment loads, etc. The worst-case scenario would represent projects using an existing equipment efficiency over the entire EUL of the lifetime savings period.
+If this is the case, boiler and chiller measures could see a reduction of 30-40% of their lifetime savings.
+However, it is also possible that there could be projects that are being claimed as ROF and should be classified as ER.
+These cases would see an increase in savings.